Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Snippets/ShaderProperties/Autodesk-Interactive-BaseColor.md

 The color of the material.
-This property is similar to the albedo color available in the Physically Based shader.
-If you enable **UseColorMap**, HDRP ignores this property.
+This property is similar to the albedo color available in the Physically Based shader.<br/>If you enable **UseColorMap**, HDRP ignores this property.